Getting your Trinity Audio player ready...

 - Is your organization practicing interoperability to prepare for compliance?

 - Have you checked to ensure your EHR system will comply with the upcoming regulations?

 Be Sure Your Current EHR System Is Set to Comply

 Without question, the new ONC interoperability rule will set the framework for a more continuous provision of care.
 However, it is incredibly important that medical care providers are on board with the changes when it comes to their health technology.
-If you haven’t done so already, reach out to your EHR vendor, discuss the impending changes and how the system will change to comply.
+If you haven’t done so already, reach out to PrognoCIS – one the of best EHR vendors, discuss the impending changes and how the system will change to comply.